-All of the shares held by the Directors are voting common shares and do not have any different voting or other rights than the other outstanding common shares of the Company.
+All of the shares held above are voting shares and do not have any different voting or other rights than the other outstanding shares of the Company.

-As at March 30, 2016, the Directors and Officers, collectively, owned 764,895 Common Shares, being approximately 1.46% of the issued Common Shares.
+As at March 30, 2017, the directors, officers and senior management, collectively, owned 1,182,215 shares, being approximately 2.26% of the issued shares.

-The information as to shares beneficially owned or controlled or directed, not being within the knowledge of the Company, has been furnished by the respective directors and officers individually.
+The information as to shares beneficially owned or controlled or directed, not being within the knowledge of the Company, has been furnished by the respective directors, officers and senior management members individually.

-(b) Share purchase options outstanding as of March 30, 2016:
+(b) Share purchase options outstanding as of March 30, 2017: